expressjs/cors/README.md

 ### CORS and CSRF

 The default configuration of this module implements the CORS specification as outlined by the W3C.
-That specification is not designed to prevent servers from responding to requests, but rather to allow clients to make cross-origin requests.
+That specification is designed to allow clients to make cross-origin requests, not to prevent servers from responding to requests.
 Thus, in the case of a CORS "failure", where the request's origin is not allowed, the browser will refuse to deliver the response _after_ the server responds as if the request had been valid.

 Thus, CORS is not a defense against [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)): even if cross-origin rules prevent the attacker from seeing the response to the forged request, the attacker can modify state or force the server to perform some expensive calculation, thus causing a denial of service.